 - There are 3 schedules daily: 7:30AM, 10:30AM, and 1:30PM.
 The last schedule may be cancelled if there are not enough tourists.
 The whole activity lasts 3 hours.

-Guidelines on Whale Shark Activity
+Guidelines on Whale Shark Interaction

 Here are the guidelines for the whale shark interaction:

-- Do not touch the whale sharks.
+- No touching or riding the whale sharks.

 - Keep a distance of 3 meters from the tail.
 (If the visibility is low, tourists are allowed to get closer.)